ThinkR-open/attachment/README.md

 attachment
 ==========

 The goal of attachment is to help to deal with package dependencies during package development.
+It also give usefull tools to install or list missing packages used inside Rscripts or Rmds.

 When building a package, we have to add `@importFrom` in our documentation or `pkg::fun` in the R code.
 The most important is not to forget to add the list of dependencies in the "Imports" or "Suggests" package lists in the DESCRIPTION file.